-The internal medicine rotations serve as the core of the PGY2 program.
-Each experience is 5 weeks in length, and each experience focuses on medical care of adult inpatients.
-The primary responsibility of the resident during these learning experiences is to provide pharmaceutical services to the medical team through interdisciplinary rounds.
+The internal medicine rotation is a 6-week required learning experience, focusing on medical care of adult inpatients.
+The primary responsibility of the resident during this learning experience is to provide pharmaceutical services to the medical team through interdisciplinary rounds.
 This rotation stresses the importance of accurate application of therapeutics in patient care, and requires the resident to develop skills in proper drug therapy selection, patient monitoring, pharmacokinetics, patient education, drug administration, and delivery of pharmaceutical care.
 Core content will be covered by way of patient interactions, discussion of reading material and guidelines, and case presentations.
 Additional responsibilities include ensuring continuation of appropriate care through transitions of patients through the healthcare system.
-Each individual IM experience (i.e. I through IV) will have a different focus within the underlying themes of the experience, so as to optimally address residency objectives as depicted in the teach/evaluate grid.